-a.
+- a.
 Maximum Rent Increase.
-Apartment units which become vacant and in which the landlord spends a total amount of money equal to or in excess of five thousand (\$5.000.00) dollars multiplied by the number of rooms in the apartment for the purpose of rehabilitating the apartment unit may have their rent increased up to a maximum of twenty (20%) percent of the prior actual rent charged for each apartment.
-Any landlord that rehabilitates a vacant apartment unit by spending a total amount equal to two thousand five hundred dollars (\$2,500.00) per rental unit plus five hundred dollars (\$500.00) for each bedroom in the rental unit may increase the prior actual rent by a maximum of twenty percent (20%).

-b.
+Any landlord that rehabilitates a vacant apartment unit by spending a total amount equal to at least twelve (12) months of actual monthly rent per unit will be entitled to a maximum of ten percent (10%) increase in the actual monthly rent. - b.
 Application for Increase.
-The application for an increase shall be supported by an affidavit describing the renovations performed in each room and the amount expended for each renovation.
-The affidavit must state that such renovations and expenses are reasonable, necessary and complete for the purpose of rehabilitating the housing space, and documentation shall be submitted for each expense listed.
-Expenses described in this application shall not be used to support any other application before the Board.

-c.
-Notice of Renovations; Application Posted.
-All landlords seeking to increase their rents must post in a conspicuous location their intent to make such renovations to a vacant apartment unit at least forty five (45) days prior to the start date of such renovations.
-Upon completion of the renovations, a notice of any application for a rent increase under this Section shall be posted in a conspicuous location in the apartment building by the landlord within forty eight (48) hours from the date the application was filed.
-A notice of any application for a rent increase under this section shall be posted in a conspicuous place in the apartment building by the landlord on the date of the application.
+The application for an increase shall be supported by an affidavit describing the amount expended on each room of the apartment and stating that such expenses are reasonable, necessary and complete for the purpose of rehabilitating the apartment unit.
+Expenses described in this application shall not be used to support any other application before the Board. - c.
+Notice of Application Posted.
+A notice of any application for a rent increase under this section shall be posted in a conspicuous place in the apartment building by the landlord on the date of the application. - d.

-d.
 Objections Heard.
-The determination to grant such increase shall be made by the Administrator Board, unless an objection is filed by the prior tenant.
-If an objection is duly filed by the prior tenant, the application shall be set down for a hearing before the Board.
+The determination to grant such increase shall be made by the Administrator, unless an objection is filed by the current tenant, the prior tenant, or a member of the public.
+If an objection is duly filed, the application shall be set down for a hearing before the Board. - e.

-e.
-Calculation of Credit.
-In calculating the total amount spent on rehabilitation, credit may be given to the landlord for labor provided by him/her.
-The amounts credited for labor may equal up to one hundred (100%) percent of the actual cost of materials for painting and plastering, and up to fifty (50%) percent of the cost of materials and equipment for all other types of rehabilitation work.

-e. f.
 Inspection; Abatement of Violations.
-An inspection by the Division of Inspections and Enforcement in the Department of Neighborhood and Recreational Services of the City of Newark shall be completed prior to granting an application increase.
-If the required inspection has not been completed within thirty (30) days of filing an application for an increase, the landlord shall be permitted to execute a lease with a new tenant for the increased amount.
-However, all inspections must be completed within 6 months from the date of initial filing.
-After completion of the required inspection, if the unit is found not to be in substantial compliance in accordance with 19:2-3.4, including but not limited to the absence and/or inadequacy of required smoke and fire alarm devices, such determination shall invalidate the increase.
-The difference between the prior actual rent collected for that unit and the increased rent collected under this Section must be refunded to the tenant until such time as the application for an increase has been granted.
-All code violations must be abated prior to granting the increase and all applicable fines and penalties shall be assessed as permitted by law Any code violations found to exist, including the absence and/or inadequacy of required smoke and fire alarm devices, shall be abated prior to granting the absence and/or inadequacy of required smoke and fire alarm devices, shall be abated prior to granting the abated prior to granting the abated prior to granting the application.
+An inspection by the Office of Inspections and Enforcement in the Department of Engineering of the City of Newark shall be completed prior to granting an application.
+Any code violations found to exist, including the absence and/or inadequacy of required smoke and fire alarm devices, shall be abated prior to granting the application. - f.
+Number of Increases Limited.
+The landlord may be granted only one (1) increase under this section for the same apartment unit in any twelve (12) month period. - g.

-f.
 Unlawful Entry; Penalty.
 Any landlord, who shall gain access to an apartment by forcibly evicting a tenant contrary to the provisions of N.J.S.A.
 2A:18-61.1 et seq. for the purpose of vacating and rehabilitating the apartment shall be guilty of an unlawful entry and detainer, as defined in N.J.S.A.
 2A:39-2, and may be subject to treble damages pursuant to N.J.S.A.
 2A:39-8.

-e. g.
-Number of Increases Limited.
-The landlord may be granted only one (1) increase under this section for the same apartment unit in any twelve (12) month period.

-h.
-The provisions in this Section may be reviewed for its effectiveness every three (3) years.